cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-The mode string may be symbolic or numerical, like `chmod`.
-This is
-ignored on Windows, as the permission model uses ACLs.
+This is ignored on Windows, as the permission model uses ACLs.

 #### owners

+**Description**: List of acceptable owners or user ids, first is change
+target

+The first user is the reference value that CFEngine will set the file to
+if none of the list items matches the true state of the file.
+The
+reserved word none may be used to match files that are not owned by a
+registered user.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$.-]+`

-**Description**: List of acceptable owners or user ids, first is change
-target

 **Example**: